Renddslow/tamnui-wiki/Dengaidd.md

 ## Orthography

-The Dengaidd writing system is based heavily on the Dwarven writing system, though most symbols have taken on different names and some refer to different phonemes.
+The Dengaidd writing system is based heavily on the Dwarfen writing system, though most symbols have taken on different names and some refer to different phonemes.

 | Symbol | Transliteration | IPA | Dengaidd Name |
 | --- | --- | --- | --- |